1994 Stanley Cup playoffs: (1) New York Rangers vs. (3) New Jersey Devils

-Western Conference Final
+Western Conference final

 (3) Toronto Maple Leafs vs. (7) Vancouver Canucks

 This was the first and to date only playoff series between these two teams.
 Toronto made their second consecutive and second overall Conference Final appearance.
 They were defeated in seven games by the Los Angeles Kings in the previous year.
 Vancouver made their second appearance in the Conference Final.
 Their most recent appearance was in the 1982 Clarence Campbell Conference Final, which Vancouver won against the Chicago Black Hawks in five games.
 These teams split their four-game regular season series.
-This remains the last Conference Finals series to be played entirely in Canada by two Canadian based teams.
+This remains the last Conference Finals series to be played entirely in Canada by two Canadian-based teams.

-Toronto won game one at Maple Leaf Gardens on Peter Zezel's goal at 16:55 of the first overtime period.
-After that however, the Maple Leafs could not seem to slow down the bigger, more-powerful Canucks.
-Vancouver edged Toronto 4–3 in game two and then shutout the Maple Leafs at the Pacific Coliseum in games three and four, by scores of 4–0 and 2–0 respectively.
-Down three games to one and facing elimination the Maple Leafs played much better in game five.
-They pushed Vancouver to double overtime but it was Vancouver forward Greg Adams who beat Leafs goaltender Felix Potvin just 14 seconds into the second overtime period to give the Canucks a 4–3 win and a 4–1 series win.
+Toronto won Game 1 at Maple Leaf Gardens on Peter Zezel's goal at 16:55 of the first overtime period.
+After that, however, the Maple Leafs could not seem to slow down the bigger, more powerful Canucks.
+Vancouver edged Toronto 4–3 in Game 2 and then shut out the Maple Leafs at the Pacific Coliseum in Games 3 and 4 by scores of 4–0 and 2–0 respectively.
+Down three games to one and facing elimination, the Maple Leafs played much better in Game 5, leading 3–0 after the first period.
+But Vancouver would come back scoring three goals in the second period and push the game into overtime, where Vancouver forward Greg Adams beat Leafs goaltender Felix Potvin just 14 seconds into the second overtime period to give the Canucks a 4–3 win and a 4–1 series win.